 In Tanzania, rabies claims the lives of about 1500 humans per year, most of them children!

 The World Health Organisation and OIE World Organisation for Animal Health advocate a ‘One Health’ approach to rabies control – vaccination of at least 70% of the dog population in a rabies-endemic area prevents the spread of rabies between dogs and its transmission to people.

-Our yearly vaccination campaigns following this recommendation which helps to prevent future cases in our area and plays an important part in the reduction of this deadly disease.
+Our yearly vaccination campaigns in partnership with Mission Rabies is following this recommendation which helps to prevent future cases in our area and plays an important part in the reduction of this deadly disease.

 Depending on the vaccination area our vaccination teams include a vaccinator, data collector, animal handler, assistant and driver,

 We always start of with stationary clinics, these locations will be pre-advertised through a combination of loudspeaker announcements,school visits and sensitisation by local community leaders.
 Dogs brought to the clinics are vaccinated and owners are given a vaccine card, information leaflet about dog bite prevention and rabies prophylaxis, and a ‘rabies hotline’ card.

 In the days following each stationary vaccination clinic, the surrounding areas within each ward are surveyed using a mobile house-to-house method, collecting data of the number of previously vaccinated dogs (in order to establish the percentage of dogs in the community attending the vaccination clinics, as well as to achieve an enhanced population estimate, as a ‘mark-resight’ survey) and vaccinating any unvaccinated dogs found.

 The demographic and owner details of each dog are data collected, along with the GPS location and date/time stamp, using the WVS App.
 Satellite mapping and a path-tracking function on the App are used by the mobile teams to assist with navigation and to assess the geographic coverage of each survey area.